wbste/wbste.github.io/docs/AI/Chat.md

-# AI
+# Chat

 This section has to do with text generation models (same ideas as ChatGPT).
-See [Stable Diffusion](Stable%20Diffusion.md) for the drawing bit of AI.
+See [Stable Diffusion](Draw.md) for the drawing bit of AI.

 **Want the TL;DR on how to run a model 100% locally?**

 1. Regardless if you have a CPU or GPU, download [LM Studio](https://lmstudio.ai/).
 It's the best GUI I've found, and integrates with HuggingFace, can act as a API server, and allows for running on CPU, GPU, or a mix of both.
-2. Open the app, and search (for example) *TheBloke/CodeLlama-7B-Instruct-GGUF* for coding, or *TheBloke/Llama-2-7B-Chat-GGM* for general chat.
+2. Open the app, and search (for example) *TheBloke/CodeLlama-7B-Instruct-GGUF* for coding, or *TheBloke/Llama-2-7B-Chat-GGUF* for general chat.
 3. Download the model **Quantization Q4_K_M** to start with.
 We can get smaller or larger ones after seeing how this one performs.
 4. After it's downloaded it will appear in LM Studio under the 📂 icon in the app.
 5. Make sure the code one says **CodeLlama Instruct** and the chat says **MetaAI Llama 2 Chat** in the dropdown.
 This loads some settings on how to interact with the model.